supergreenlab/SuperGreenOSBoilerplate/README.md

 ## WIFI Configuration

-Now we're going to configure the wifi, it allows the device to re-set its internal clock on reboots, update its firmware automatically, and stream its datas to the cloud.
+Now we're going to configure the wifi, it allows the device to reset its internal clock on reboots, update its firmware automatically, and stream its datas to the cloud.

 Another thing it allows is complete control of all the firmware's parameter, ble has limitations (no more than 64 `keys`, for ex.).
 Http does not, so it's the preferred method to interact with the firmware.